elvintseng/elvintseng.github.io/_pages/about.md

 ------

+* **16 Jan.
+2024**: 🪖 I'll be leaving for four months to carry out the obligatory military service.
+Contact through Email is still available, possibly with late reply.

 * **03 Dec.
 2023**: 🏀 We won the 2nd place in basketball at the national athletic competition for graduate statistics programs in Taiwan (統研盃)! [[photo](/images/basketball.jpeg)]

 * **01 Dec.
 2023**: 🏆 I received an Honorable Mention in the Chinese Statistical Association Thesis Award, awarded at NTHU ([35th Anniversary Conference](https://sites.google.com/gapp.nthu.edu.tw/csa2023/%E9%A6%96%E9%A0%81?authuser=0)). \